Tax Preparation Help

 11. Your basic standard deduction, if allowable, is half of that allowed a joint return filer.
 See Itemized deductions, earlier.

 Joint return after separate returns.
 If either you or your spouse (or both of you) file a separate return, you generally can change to a joint return any time within 3 years from the due date (not including extensions) of the separate return or returns.
 This applies to a return either of you filed claiming married filing separately, single, or head of household filing status.
-Use Form 1040X.
+Use Form 1040X to change your filing status.

 Separate returns after joint return.
 After the due date of your return, you and your spouse cannot file separate returns if you previously filed a joint return.